yoricya/nowplayingapi/README.md

 ### Discord rich presence apps
 > Yes, this is _pobeda_, i make two Rich Presence app
- - NodeJS Clossplatformed, _well, sort of_
+ - NodeJS Crossplatformed, _well, sort of_
  - Swift Native for macOS (11+), _it seems to work_

 ### Now Playing API